-The applicant is requesting six (6) variances, as noted in the project portion of the staff recommendation.
+The applicant is requesting six (6) variances, as noted in the project portion of this report.
 Staff is supportive of five (5) of the variances requested due to the irregular shape of the lot with an unusually large street frontage compared to the length of the rear, and the size of the proposed project.
 Collectively, these create practical difficulties that justify variance requests #2, #3, #4, #5 and #6.
-However, staff would recommend modifications to the ground floor plan that would eliminate the need for variance #1 with the addition of an active use to screen the parking area and the addition of screening on the interior side.
-As such, staff recommends that variance #1 be denied, or that the applicant withdraw variance #1 and comply with the minimum activation requirements of the City code.
+Further, staff would note that if the Board approves the currently proposed 350 sq. ft. retail space at the southwest corner of the property, the project will comply with the minimum activation requirements and the applicant will withdraw variance #1.